FenixEdu/oddjet/README.md

 User fields allow using a single variable data string in a template document.
 Through a user field this string may be used within the text or in conditions within conditional content structures.

 In the process of instantiating a template the names of the user fields within the template document are matched against the parameters supplied to the template class object.
-In case a match is found for a field's name, the matching object's string representation for the template's locale is obtained, as specified at the end of the [Template Class Data](#template-class-data) section, and set as its value.
+In case a match is found for a field's name, the matching object's string representation for the template's locale is obtained, as specified at the end of the [Template Data](#template-data) section, and set as its value.

 #### Data Parameter Name Matching